 Course aims and learning outcomes This course aims to provide you with the opportunity to explore and understand fundamental nursing implications and care related to working with children and young people with a cancer diagnosis.
 By the end of this course you will be able to:

 explain what cancer is and why it occurs in children

 describe why central lines are used in the treatment of children with cancer and the care associated with these venous access devices

 understand the overview of different therapies used in treating childhood cancer

 describe key side effects experienced by patients being treated for childhood cancer

 understand the information that is shared with children, young people and their families regarding their treatment and to support them through the treatment.

 On completion of the course you should gain a fundamental knowledge of key care elements involved in caring for patients and their families.
 You will also be given the opportunity to expand this knowledge in practice through the use of competencies which can be signed off by the lead cancer nurse/POON.

-Course leader Helen Blundell, clinical facilitator for paediatric oncology
+Course leader Louise Perryman & Nicola Larcombe, clinical facilitators for paediatric oncology

-Other faculty member Leigh Shaw, senior sister, Piam Brown
+Other faculty member Helen Blundell, senior sister, Piam Brown